tradecloud/tradecloud-docs-api-v2/buyer/cancel.md

 {% page-ref page="update.md" %}

-## Cancelling by sending the complete indicator
+## Cancelling by sending the cancelled indicator

 The order or can be cancelled by setting `indicators.cancelled` on either order or line level and sending this indicator only.